humiu/odoo-dev-env/README.md

    code .
    ```

-   > If you have multiple Odoo development environments (e.g. for different projects), open the `.env` file and change the `COMPOSE_PROJECT_NAME` variable to something else than `odoo_dev_env` to prevent conflicts with your other Odoo dev envs.
-Adjust the commands where `odoo_dev_env` is used in this README file accordingly.
+   > If you have multiple Odoo development environments (e.g. for different projects), open the [.env](./.env) file in the root directory of this repository and change the `COMPOSE_PROJECT_NAME` variable to something else than `odoo_dev_env` to prevent conflicts with your other Odoo dev envs.
+Also adjust the commands where `odoo_dev_env` is used in this README file accordingly.

 7. A notification will popup saying something like